 After joining SoundCloud in 2012 to grow adoption + usage of the audio platform on mobile devices, I slowly realized that, even at this cutting edge, tech-driven company with an incredible team, there was little familiarity with the concept of data-driven experimentation in digital products.
 Furthermore, there was little knowledge of mobile outside of the nascent iOS and Android teams.
 Like most products that were formed in 2008, SoundCloud was built web-first, with mobile apps developed later.

 It swiftly became apparent that a key challenge in the role would involve educating the organization, making the case for mobile growth and helping my colleagues and leadership team to understand what mobile growth entails.
-My fear was that, without understanding and buy-in and from above, mobile would remain an afterthought and would remain under-resourced as the market shifted inexorably and in increasingly quickly toward mobile.
+My fear was that, without understanding and buy-in from above, mobile would remain an afterthought and under-resourced as the market shifted inexorably and quickly toward mobile.